wafelloteam/.github/profile/README.md

-## Hello there, we are the Wafello Team 👋
+## Hello there, We are Wafello Team 👋

 We've been assigned by our supervisor in the Fazztrack Camp-Golang Class to collaborate on building this Lectronic App Project.